vhm205/vhm205/README.md

 ### Something about me:

 - 💻 I’m a Web Developer
-- 👀 I’m interested in tech, workout, touring, guitar, muay,...
+- 👀 I’m interested in tech, calisthenics, touring, guitar, muay,...

 ### How to reach me: